10 Foods (and Supplements and Vitamins!) to Boost Your ADHD Brain

 Hallowell suggests that you divide your lunch and dinner plate in the following way: Half of the plate should be filled with fruits and vegetables, one fourth with a protein, and the remaining fourth with a carbohydrate, preferably one rich in fiber — whole wheat pasta, whole grain bread, brown rice.

 This combination of foods will minimize swings in behavior caused by hunger or by a shortfall of a particular nutrient.
-Fiber prevents blood-sugar levels from spiking and plummeting, which can increase inattention.
+Fiber prevents blood-sugar levels from spiking and plummeting, which can increase inattention in people with ADD.

-“Many diets are deficient in key vitamins and minerals that may improve attention and alertness,” says Brown.
-Supplements can often fill in the dietary gaps.
+“Many people’s daily meals are deficient in key vitamins and minerals that may improve attention and alertness,” says Brown.
+Supplements can often fill in the nutritional gaps.

 If your child is a picky eater or eats lots of take-out food, he won’t get the daily recommended value of vitamins and minerals.
 A daily multivitamin/multimineral will ensure that he does, no matter how finicky he is.